-To generate RealTracks on a Utility track, right-click on that track in the Mixer and go to Generate | Select and Generate RealTracks.
-If you want to generate RealTracks for a region, highlight the region on the Utility track in the Audio Edit window.
-Then, select a RealTracks in the Best RealTracks dialog and press OK.

-When the RealTracks is generated, you can view the audio in the Audio Edit window.
+To generate RealTracks on a Utility track, select that track in the Mixer and press the R T Enter keys to open the RealTracks Picker.
+You then select RealTracks from the list and press the [Generate Track] button.
+This will generate RealTracks, and you can view the audio in the Audio Edit window.